lararosekelley/licenser/README.md

 There are some potential improvements I've been thinking about:

 1. Prepending headers to source code files for licenses that recommend it
-2. Pull licenses from an online API
+2. Pull licenses from an online API (maybe)
 3. Support for more licenses

-**Tip**: While working on a feature or bug, you can test your script by running `python -m licenser` from the root project directory.
+**Tip**: While working on a feature or bug, you can test your script by running `python licenser` from the root project directory.

+Additionally, make sure that all tests pass when you add features, and write new unit tests if you add a function.
+Tests can be run using the `nosetests` command from the root project directory.